Data Protection Standards

 - Linklaters LLP will ensure that adequate resource is provided to maintain compliance with the Standards.
 This includes but is not limited to ensuring appropriate senior management responsibility and oversight of the Standards.

-- Whilst Linklaters LLP is not required to designate a data protection officer under the GDPR, Linklaters LLP has designated responsibility for overseeing compliance of the Standards to the Global Head of Law & Compliance.
-The key tasks of the Global Head of Law & Compliance are as follows:
+- Whilst Linklaters LLP is not required to designate a data protection officer under the GDPR, Linklaters LLP has designated responsibility for overseeing compliance of the Standards to the Global Head of Regulatory Compliance.
+The key tasks of the Global Head of Regulatory Compliance are as follows:

 - To ensure that all relevant staff understand the requirements imposed by these Standards, all personnel (including temporary staff and contractors) who have access to Personal Data, who are involved in the collection of Personal Data or who are involved in the development of tools used to process Personal Data are required to complete training on the obligations set out in these Standards.
 Training is undertaken on induction and completion of refresher training is mandatory on an annual basis.